mk12/sicp/docs/lecture.md

 - But, we need to be able to _represent_ the expressions.
 - The differentiation procedure that takes an _expression_ as an argument is different from the one that takes a function.
 - You can't open up a function.
 You can only get answers from it.
-- An expression is some object representing the algebraic expression that defines a function.
+- An expression is an object representing the algebraic expression that defines a function.
 - We can write the procedure `deriv` using a lot of wishful thinking.

 ### Expression representation

 - To represent sums, products, quotients, etc., why not use the same language we're writing the program in?
 - We can just use list structure.
-- There are more primitive predicates that come with Lisp that we haven't seen yet: `atom?` and `eq?`.
+- There are more built-in predicates we haven't seen yet: `atom?` and `eq?`.

 ### Quotation

 - We are also introducing _quotation_.
 The words of English are ambiguous: _say your name_ is different from _say "your name"_.
 - The notation in Lisp is to precede the expression with a single quotation mark.
-- Quotation makes a language more complex because we can no longer substitute equals for equals.
+- Quotation makes a language more complex because we can no longer substitute equals for equals (see Bertrand Russell's "On Denoting").
 - The names `car` and `cdr` have survived (originally the address register and the decrement register) because we can do things like `cadddr` and `cadar`.

 ## Part 2